Business overview

 Other services

-In addition to providing visitor services such as stroller rentals, the facility also sells original goods through mail order.
+In addition to providing visitor services such as stroller rentals, we also sell original merchandise via mail order.

 Management Policy